ionic-team/capacitor/README.md

-*Capacitor is being actively developed and is not currently ready for public use.
-See our [Timeline](#timeline) for our upcoming plans and tentatively timeline*
+*Capacitor is currently in alpha and is not production ready.
+We'd love your help testing!*

 # ⚡️ Capacitor: Cross-platform apps with JavaScript and the Web ⚡️